Tomatotech90/Aya_Huma/README.md

 ## Dependencies

-Before running the script, ensure that you have all the required Python libraries and external tools installed.
+Before running the script, ensure that you have all the required Python libraries and external tools installed, run the script check_requirements.py.

 ### Python Libraries